suika2engine/suika2/README.md

 We do CI for "regression testing".

 Currently we don't make releases automatically due to a code signing issue of Windows binaries.
-The `Certum code signing certificate in the cloud` the author uses cannot be used in GitHub Actions.
+The `Certum code signing certificate in the cloud` we use cannot be used in GitHub Actions.

 ## Suika Studio